-- 326.4.2.4 The assignment of groups to the semifinals will be determined by draw. - 326.4.1.32.5 Start position for the semifinals Starting list: the team with lowest total points using either sprint or distance FIS Points of the relay team members will have the bib start as number one.
-The team with the second lowest total points will start ashave the bib number two and so on.
-In the case of more teams having equal total points, the team with the lowest point-holder-has the bib with the lowest number starts ahead of the other.
-If this is not sufficient to determine the starting position, then starting position is drawn by lot.will be used.
+- Interval Start procedure must be used (see ICR art.
+315.2).
+Start intervals can be 10, 15, 20 or 30 seconds.
+The competitors entered for the first leg should start before the competitors entered for the second leg.
+Their times will be summed and will determine the results of the qualification round. - 326.4.1.2 If two laps are used in an interval, block start can be used. - Starting list: the team with lowest total points using either sprint or distance FIS Points of the relay team members will have the bib number one.
+The team with the second lowest total points will have the bib number two and so on.
+In the case of more teams having equal total points, the team with the lowest point-holderhas the bib with the lowest number.
+If this is not sufficient drawn will be used.

-326.4.3 Finals
+326.4.2 Finals

-- 326.4.3.1 The start position for the finals will be according to the results of the qualification round.
+- 326.4.2.1 The start position for the finals will be according to the results of the qualification round.
 In case of a tie, the teams will be ranked according to their team total FIS points.
-If a tie still remains, then the positions are determined by a draw. - 326.4.3.2 The number of teams in the final should be 15. - 326.4.3.3 In case of semi-finals the advancement of to the finals is done according to the following principles: - in case of 2 semifinal heats: - If the semi-final heats are not timed, the top 5 teams from each of the 2 semi-final heats will advance. - When the heats are timed, then the top 2 teams from each heat will advance and the next 6 fastest teams from the 3rd - 8th ranked teams will advance.
-In case of a tie, the teams will be ranked according to their team total points.
-If a tie still remains, then the positions are determined by a draw. - In case of three or more semi-final heats, up to 15 teams can advance to the finals using the same principles as above (2 teams from each heat plus next 9 fastest times when heats are timed or same number of teams by ranking from each heat when heats are not timed). - 326.4.4 Separate colors shall be used for the start numbers for each relay leg.
+If a tie still remains, then the positions are determined by a draw. - The number of teams in the final should be 15.
+When 15 or less teams are entered, the jury can decide to reduce the number of qualified teams or to skip the qualifications. - In case of no qualification, the team with lowest total points using either sprint or distance FIS Points of the relay team members will start as number one.
+The team with the second lowest total points will start as number two and so on. - 326.4.3 Separate colors shall be used for the start numbers for each relay leg.
 For OWG, WSC and WC competitions they will be: 1st leg=red; 2nd leg= blue.